Clonidine: Medical uses

-Clonidine is used to treat high blood pressure, attention deficit hyperactivity disorder (ADHD), drug withdrawal (alcohol, opioids, or smoking), menopausal flushing, diarrhea, and certain pain conditions.
-It also sees some use off-label for episodic insomnia, restless-legs syndrome, and anxiety, among other uses.
+Clonidine is used to treat high blood pressure, attention deficit hyperactivity disorder (ADHD); drug withdrawal, including from (alcohol, opioids, and/or nicotine); menopausal flushing, diarrhea, and certain pain conditions.
+In addition, it also sees some use off-label for episodic insomnia, and tics (e.g. from Tourette syndrome, restless legs syndrome, and anxiety, among others).

 Resistant hypertension

 Clonidine may be effective for lowering blood pressure in people with resistant hypertension.

 Clonidine works by slowing the pulse rate and exerts a reduction of serum concentrations of renin, aldosterone, and catecholamines.

 Attention deficit hyperactivity disorder

 Clonidine may improve symptoms of attention deficit hyperactivity disorder in some people but causes many adverse effects and the beneficial effect is modest.
-In Australia, clonidine is an accepted but not approved use for ADHD by the TGA.
+In Australia, clonidine is an accepted but not approved use for ADHD by the Therapeutic Goods Administration.
 Clonidine, along with methylphenidate, has been studied for treatment of ADHD.
 While not as effective as methylphenidate in treating ADHD, clonidine does offer some benefit; it can also be useful in combination with stimulant medications.
 Some studies show clonidine to be more sedating than guanfacine, which may be better at bedtime along with an arousing stimulant in the morning.
 Clonidine has been used to reduce sleep disturbances in ADHD, including to help offset stimulant-associated insomnia.
+Unlike stimulant medications, clonidine is regarded as having no abuse potential, and may even be used to reduce abuse of drugs including nicotine and cocaine.

+In the US, only the extended-release form of clonidine is approved for ADHD treatment.